Fermi level: Voltage measurement

 where −e is the electron charge.

-From the above discussion it can be seen that electrons will move from a body of high µ (low voltage) to low µ (high voltage) if a simple path is provided.
+From the above discussion it can be seen that electrons will move from a body of high μ (low voltage) to low μ (high voltage) if a simple path is provided.

-This flow of electrons will cause the lower µ to increase (due to charging or other repulsion effects) and likewise cause the higher µ to decrease.
+This flow of electrons will cause the lower μ to increase (due to charging or other repulsion effects) and likewise cause the higher μ to decrease.

-Eventually, µ will settle down to the same value in both bodies.
+Eventually, μ will settle down to the same value in both bodies.

 This leads to an important fact regarding the equilibrium (off) state of an electronic circuit:

 This also means that the voltage (measured with a voltmeter) between any two points will be zero, at equilibrium.

 Note that thermodynamic equilibrium here requires that the circuit be internally connected and not contain any batteries or other power sources, nor any variations in temperature.

 Band structure of solids

-In the band theory of solids, electrons are considered to occupy a series of bands composed of single-particle energy eigenstates each labelled by ϵ.
+In the band theory of solids, electrons occupy a series of bands composed of single-particle energy eigenstates each labelled by ϵ.
 Although this single particle picture is an approximation, it greatly simplifies the understanding of electronic behaviour and it generally provides correct results when applied correctly.

 The Fermi–Dirac distribution, $f(\epsilon)$, gives the probability that (at thermodynamic equilibrium) a state having energy ϵ is occupied by an electron:

 Here, T is the absolute temperature and kB is the Boltzmann constant.
-If there is a state at the Fermi level (ϵ = µ), then this state will have a 50% chance of being occupied.
+If there is a state at the Fermi level (ϵ = μ), then this state will have a 50% chance of being occupied.
 The distribution is plotted in the left figure.
 The closer f is to 1, the higher chance this state is occupied.
 The closer f is to 0, the higher chance this state is empty.

-The location of µ within a material's band structure is important in determining the electrical behaviour of the material.
+The location of μ within a material's band structure is important in determining the electrical behaviour of the material.